 Why “Kept Light?”

-I am a professor emeritus of marketing at Providence College, having retired on July 2012 after 36 years at PC since 1976.
+I am a professor emeritus of marketing at Providence College, having retired in July 2012 after 36 years at PC since 1976.
 Teaching has been a great experience professionally and affected my photography, and how I share what little I know with others.
-That, in turn has helped me to learn more about photography, my photography, the art of photography.
+That, in turn, has helped me to learn more about photography, my photography, the art of photography.

-I am a photographer, and prefer not to be pigeon-holed into a category based on some of my work.
+I am a photographer and prefer not to be pigeon-holed into a category based on some of my work.
 I have been to different places and documented the faces and places I have seen, photographed the objects that surrounded me.
 These do not make me a landscape or a documentary photographer, but just an interested photographer.
 I do not have formal training in photography or art, and am fully self-taught through practice, experimentation, failures, and lots of reading and looking at photographs.
-I enjoy reading about photography as much as practicing it, and try to write about photography to sharpen my understanding of it.
-In the Blog section of this site you will find posts on various topics related to photography.
-I hope that you take a look at them and share your thoughts either as comments at the end of the post or via an e-mail to me.
+I enjoy reading about photography as much as practicing it and try to write about photography to sharpen my understanding of it.
+In the Blog section of this site, you will find posts on various topics related to photography.
+I hope that you take a look at them and share your thoughts either as comments at the end of the post or via e-mail.

-I have exhibited my photographs in different venues, on different subjects.
-Additionally I have issued limited edition folios, many open edition ones, published photo books and magazines that feature collections of my work.
+I have exhibited my photographs in different venues, on a variety of subjects.
+Additionally, I have issued limited edition folios, many open edition ones, published photo books, and magazines that feature collections of my work.

-I was truly thrilled to have my Dance of the Orchids series of photographs of dried orchid blossoms inspire a new ballet, Orchis.
-My orchid flower photographs were on a huge, 15′ x 20′ screen for close to 30 minutes running from a show I created for this purpose during the beautiful dance and wonderful music.
+I was genuinely thrilled to have my Dance of the Orchids series of photographs of dried orchid blossoms inspire a new ballet, Orchis.
+My orchid flower pictures were on a huge, 15′ x 20′ screen for close to 30 minutes running from a show I created for this purpose during the beautiful dance and fantastic music.
 The combination of photography, choreography, music, and costumes created a truly unique experience.
 You can read about related posts in the blog section, search for Orchis.

 I have also done commercial photography for annual reports, product labels, billboards, and magazine ads.
 My last commercial assignments were photographing wristwatches for an importer for magazine ads.
 They represent a small fraction of my total work, although I enjoyed the assignments and the challenges of photographing watches.
 (It never occurred to me that all watches are photographed at 10 passed 10 or 10 minutes to 2.)